Soft piano vs. hard piano is a debate that has only emerged in the last 25 years.

-I’ll tell you exactly critics of “soft piano” methods say:
+I’ll tell you exactly what critics of “soft piano” methods say:

 “Piano cannot be made easy.”